MicrosoftDocs/azure-dev-docs/articles/java/containers/containers-overview.md

 ## Existing (on premises) application

-If you already have your application running on premises or on a VM in the cloud, then our recommendation is to start your containerization journey with the following:
+If your application is already running on premises or on a VM in the cloud, then we recommend that you start with:

 * The same amount of memory that the application currently has access to.
 * The same number of CPUs (vCPU cores) the application currently has available.